 Although traditional attitudes to education and work remain important for many young people, particularly those from working-class backgrounds (Shildrick et al., 2012; Shildrick & Macdonald, 2007), and most of the young people who took part in the research reported in this paper remained remarkably resolute in their orientation towards work, it was also evident that repeated negative experiences of education and employment could have a deleterious effect upon their commitment to find paid work.
-Within neo-liberal discourse, education and training is essentially presented as vehicle through which to make good supposed skills deficits yet most young people are over-qualified and under-employed for the opportunities available to them (Allen & Ainley, 2013).
+Within neo-liberal discourse, education and training is essentially presented as vehicle through which to make good supposed skills deficits, yet most young people are over-qualified and under-employed for the opportunities available to them (Allen & Ainley, 2013).
 This disjuncture between claims, on the one hand, about the UK’s transformation into a high-skills knowledge economy, increased participation in education and training and higher social expectations, and, on the other, chronic youth unemployment and underemployment, growing inequality and the prevalence of poor work brings questions of legitimation into sharper focus than ever.

 Acknowledgements